RPendleton3/Active-Directory-Management-Tool/README.md

             **Found issue when returning to the main menu, error in validation when picking new menu option **Resetup disable user option with new switch/loop layouts

+9.22.2022 - Fixed many validation issues throughout the code allowing for proper repeating of options
+            Now reset properly restarts the current objective Return properly returns you to the original menu Readded Disableuser and created Enableuser options with full functionality

+            **Want to create a objective to create csv files of information like account lockout, last login etc **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a                   custom error, validation to the max